Structuring as a package

 }

 Copy the text below into this file.
 This provides instructions for building the package.
 We’re using flit as our build tool because of its simplicity.
-The dynamic field tells flit to extract the version and description from our __init__.py file.
+The dynamic field tells flit to extract the version from our __init__.py file.

 [build-system]